nicolechowt/Perky-Pals/README.md

 ---

 <strong>Juliana</strong>  - our super user, and Bella's good friend.
-She has a history in family of breast cancer and is looking for reducing her risk.
+Her family has a history of breast cancer and she is looking for reducing her risk.
 Champion for organizing events - Juliana has been earning points for healthy eating, exercise, self checks and scheduling a mammogram.
 Although she is not in need of the resources herself, she has decided to save her points for a community farm stand with mobile mammogram for an underserved community.

 ---